Recession is a scary word for every business.

 Don’t panic.
 There are things that you can do to weather the turmoil of a recession.

-So let’s take a look at what your small business can do to respond appropriately in times of economic hardship.
+Here’s what your small business can do to respond appropriately in times of economic hardship.

 1. Focus on core competencies